 - 4 cups mixed berries, fresh or frozen (blackberries, strawberries, blueberries, or raspberries)

-- 1 tablespoon granulated monk fruit sweetener (coconut sugar works too)
+- 1 tablespoon granulated monk fruit sweetener (sub coconut sugar)

 - 1 tablespoon arrowroot powder